elementary-swift/vite-plugin-swift-wasm/README.md

 ### JavaScriptKit / BridgeJS

 The `?js` mode runs `swift package js` and re-exports the generated module.
-The Swift package have a dependency on [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit), which provides the `js` package command.
+The Swift package must have a dependency on [JavaScriptKit](https://github.com/swiftwasm/JavaScriptKit), which provides the `js` package command.

 ```ts
 // index.ts